Last updated on July 23rd, 2023 at 04:05 am

 Unfortunately, no software upgrades will be available because the Living White products are not essentially part of the Philips Hue line.
 As a result, the Power-on behavior will be unavailable for these devices.

 There were a few light varieties with specific power-on behaviors.
-When the upgrade to support power-on behavior is sent out, all bulbs and lamps have the same settings.
+All bulbs and lamps have the same settings when the upgrade to support power-on behavior is sent out.
 If you’ve modified the settings and want to go back to the factory defaults, factory reset the light and integrate it into your Hue system again.
 Don’t make any changes to how those bulbs and lamps turn on.

 I am John Kouchek, the founder of Own The Smart Home.
 I am passionate about making homes smarter and more efficient.
 I have a degree in Robotics and Automation (MSc) and have worked in the home automation industry for over 10 years.
 Learn More!